christinegp/docs/howto/manage_rewards.md

 ### Step 5 - Manage Limits and Advanced Settings (Optional)
 * Go to the *More Settings* tab to access advanced settings for Offers
 * Click on the edit button under the Limits tab to manage the limits for offer availability for members
-* Click on the edit button under the Tracking portion to manage advanced settings for the offer
+* Click on the edit button under the Tracking portion to manage advanced settings for the reward

 ## <a name="redemptions"></a>How to Manage Reward Redemptions
 * Use this page to manage reward redemptions by members